dryhurst/goldsmiths-web-development/README.md

 # goldsmiths-web-development
-Web Development by University of London &amp; Goldsmiths, University of London  Progress
+Web Development by University of London &amp; Goldsmiths, University of London